icann/lgr-django/Installation_Guide.md

 `lgr-editor.example.com`, then the configuration should be `ALLOWED_HOSTS = ['lgr-editor.example.com']`.
 Also configure `SUPPORTED_UNICODE_VERSIONS` as well as `UNICODE_DATABASES` according to your ICU installation.

-The default database, used to store sessions, is `sqlite`.
+The default database, used to store sessions, users and admin LGRs, is `sqlite`.
 It is possible to configure the use of another server using the `DATABASES` dictionary.

 For some tools, computation is performed in background and results are sent by e-mail.